SquadcastHub/squadcasthub.github.io/pages/mydoc/osnexus_quantstor.md

 This document will help you integrate OSNexus QuantaStor with Squadcast.

-[OSNexus QuantaStor](https://www.osnexus.com/) is Defined Storage platform turns servers into multi-protocol scale-out storage appliances and delivers file.
+[OSNexus QuantaStor](https://www.osnexus.com/products/software-defined-storage) is a unified Software-Defined Storage platform designed to scale up and out to make storage management easy while reducing overall enterprise storage costs.

 Route detailed alerts from OSNexus QuantaStor to the right users in Squadcast.